Abigail Scott

 ESSENTIAL PADDLE BOARD GEAR

-Look at this list to see what SUP essentials you should have on hand.
+Look at this list to see what SUP essentials you should have.

-You were aware of this particular fact, right?
+You were aware of this particular fact.
 You can't stand up paddleboard without, you guessed it, a SUP!

-On every stand-up paddle board excursion, your reliable paddle will serve as your second-in-command.
+Your reliable paddle will serve as your second-in-command on every stand-up paddle excursion.
 Thus its importance cannot be overstated.
 Most paddles designed for use with stand-up paddleboards include a mechanism that allows them to be adjusted to accommodate paddlers of varying heights and weights.

 Always make sure you have a leash attached to your paddle board.
 If you have a leash, you won't have to worry about your paddle being yanked out of your hand and drifting away if you fall out of your kayak.

 Having a personal flotation device on hand is not only recommended for your protection but also required in certain situations.
-Any paddle board that travels outside of a surfing or swimming area in the United States, for instance, must have a life jacket on board for each passenger, and children who are 12 or younger are required to wear their life jackets at all times.
-In an unexpected crisis, personal flotation devices (PFDs) may serve as the first line of defense, which is why investing in them is unquestionably a good idea.
+Any paddle board that travels outside of a surfing or swimming area in the United States, for instance, must have a life jacket on board for each passenger, and children who are 12 or younger must wear their life jackets at all times.
+In an unexpected crisis, personal flotation devices (PFDs) may serve as the first line of defense, so investing in them is unquestionably a good idea.

-What sort of weather you expect to be paddling in will determine the gear you need to wear when paddle boarding.
+What weather you expect to paddle in will determine the gear you must wear when boarding.
 You will need a wetsuit if the temperature is low.
-If the temperature is higher, you may paddle in your swimsuit; nevertheless, a rash guard and a cap will offer you additional protection from the sun.
-You should also consider paddling with a dry change of clothing if you become wet.
+If the temperature is higher, you may paddle in your swimsuit; nevertheless, a rash guard and a cap will offer additional protection from the sun.
+You should also consider swimming with a dry change of clothing if you become wet.

-On days when the temperature is higher, you won't need to wear shoes while you're on your stand-up paddleboard (SUP), but if you're feeling cold, it's entirely OK.
+On days when the temperature is higher, you won't need to wear shoes while on your stand-up paddleboard (SUP), but it's entirely OK if you're feeling cold.
 Shoes will not harm your board.
 You should use shoes made to be worn in water, such as deck shoes or shoes explicitly developed for water sports.
 Neoprene shoes are the best option for keeping your toes warm while swimming in chilly water.

-A word of warning: ultraviolet (UV) rays may be reflected off of open water, which we are all well aware of at this point, but it never hurts to be reminded.
-In addition to using sunscreen, you should also think about wearing protective headwear such as hats, visors, and rash guards when you go outside throughout the day.
+A warning: Ultraviolet (UV) rays may be reflected off open water, which we are all well aware of, but it never hurts to be reminded.
+In addition to using sunscreen, you should consider wearing protective headwear such as hats, visors, and rash guards when you go outside throughout the day.
 After spending the whole day paddleboarding out on the open water, you will get a sunburn that will be unbearable no matter how much aloe you use.

-Your most prized items may remain dry and undamaged inside of a dry bag at all times.
+Your most precious items may always remain dry and undamaged inside a dry bag.
 You could also wish to invest in a watertight phone case that can be stored inside the bag.
 Invest in an action camera such as a GoPro if you feel your travels could use a little extra excitement.
 You may also keep your towel in an area that will not get wet by putting it in your dry bag.

 Because your paddle board bag or iSUP backpack will play a role in the storage and protection of your board, it is essential to choose a high-quality model.